Origins of the Six-Day War: Rejected Egyptian plan to attack Israel on 27 May

-According to Oren, Nasser knew that operation Dawn was already set to be launched in only few hours time, at sunrise.
+According to Oren, Nasser knew that Operation Dawn was already set to be launched in only few hours time, at sunrise.
 His mood soured since he realized that Israel had accessed Egyptian secrets and compromised them.
 Nasser hurried to an emergency meeting at the headquarters, and told Amer about the exposure of Dawn and asked him to cancel the planned attack.
 Amer consulted his sources in the Kremlin, and they corroborated the substance of Kosygin's message.
 Despondent, Amer told the commander of Egypt's air force, Major General Mahmud Sidqi, that the operation was cancelled.
 The cancellation orders arrived to the pilots when they were already in their planes, awaiting the final go ahead.

-According to then Egyptian Vice-President Hussein el-Shafei, as soon as Nasser knew what Amer planned, he cancelled the operation.
+According to Hussein el-Shafei, then an Egyptian vice president, as soon as Nasser knew what Amer planned, he cancelled the operation.
 According to John Quigley, there is thin evidence that there was any Egyptian plan to attack Israel that would actually have been carried out.

 Abdel Magid Farid, suggests that Nasser did actually consider the first strike option until early on 27 May, when he was hauled out of bed at mid night by the Soviet Union ambassador (his only source of arms and spare parts) and warned not to precipitate a confrontation.
 Other evidence, however, suggests he never intended to strike first.
 Nasser rejected the first strike option as politically impossible as he felt it would provide a pretext for Israel and the U.S, and alienate the Soviets.
 All of Nasser's plans were based on an assumption the Israelis would strike first.